All of humanity’s architectural ingenuity is vulnerable to termite attacks.

 Fix Leaks and Limit Humidity

 One thing that termites love is damp wood.
 Water makes wood soft, and soft wood is much easier for termites to chew through.
 This means that you’re going to want to keep your home as dry as possible, and a great way to go about that is by fixing any leaks around your house which allow water to drip onto your wooden beams or floorboards.
-Make sure all of your pipes are intact and that your roof is keeping rainwater outside where it belongs.
+Make sure all of your pipes are intact and consider getting a roof inspection from a local roofer to make sure that your roof is keeping rainwater outside where it belongs.
 Also, if your house is especially humid, invest in a dehumidifier to keep the moisture in the air at a reasonable level.

 Spray Your Wood with Borate